 Dr Mark HurstLecturer in the History of Human Rights

-Mark read Contemporary History at the University of Leicester before completing his doctoral research at the University of Kent.
-His research interests focus on the efforts of human rights organisations during the Cold War, and more broadly in the history of human rights, dissent, and activism.
-To date, his work has focused on Soviet human rights violations, and how they were understood internationally.
+Mark's research interests focus on the efforts of human rights organisations during the Cold War, and more broadly in the history of human rights, dissent, and political activism, especially in Russia and the Soviet Union.
 His current research focuses on the history of Amnesty International, an organisation that has become intertwined with public understandings of human rights in the twentieth century.
 Despite this position, Amnesty's influence on the wider political process has been relatively understudied, something his research is aiming to address.

 HIST259 Inventing Human Rights, 1776-2001